Hide Advanced Options

 Cross-listed with FiLM329L.
 Credit only granted for ARTH392 or FILM329L.

-Colloquium in Art History; Representing the Other
+Colloquium in Art History; Art and Visual Culture of the Great Depression

 Credits: 3